DumindUdara/House-Price-Prediction-in-California/README.md

 ## House Price Prediction in California

 This project involves developing a machine learning model to predict house prices using the California housing dataset.
-The primary goal is to accurately predict house prices based on various features such as location, size, and other relevant attributes.
+The primary goal is to accurately predict house prices based on various features such as location, size, and other relevant attributes..

 <br>